Why the Fixed vs Variable Decision Matters More in 2026

 A variable-rate mortgage, by contrast, moves in relation to the lender’s prime rate, which is influenced by decisions from the Bank of Canada.
 Depending on how the mortgage is structured, changes in prime may affect either the size of your payment or how much of each payment goes toward interest versus principal.
 While variable rates can offer savings over time, they also introduce uncertainty.

-Both fixed and variable mortgages are fully regulated in Ontario and subject to disclosure requirements overseen by Financial Services Regulatory Authority of Ontario.
+Both fixed and variable mortgages are fully regulated in Ontario and subject to disclosure requirements overseen by the Financial Services Regulatory Authority of Ontario (FSRA).
 However, regulation does not eliminate risk.
 It simply ensures transparency.
 The responsibility for choosing the appropriate structure still rests with the borrower.

 The 2026 Interest Rate Environment in Ontario